Titus Bonai

-Titus Jhon Londouw Bonai (born 4 March 1989), nicknamed Tibo, is a former Indonesian footballer who played as a forward.
+Titus Jhon Londouw Bonai (born 4 March 1989), nicknamed Tibo, is an Indonesian former footballer who played as a forward.

 Club career

 Bonai began his career with the Persipura Jayapura U21 in 2008; he also underwent training for the team PON Papua.
 He has played for Bontang and Persiram Raja Ampat and later for Persipura Jayapura again.
-In 2012, he joined at Thailand club BEC Tero Sasana, but failed to secure a contract.
+In 2012, he joined a Thailand club BEC Tero Sasana, but failed to secure a contract.
 Later he was signed by Indonesia Premier League club Semen Padang.

 In November 2014, he signed with Sriwijaya.
-Soon afterwards he was appointed as captain of the team for the 2015 Sriwijaya F.C. season.
+Soon afterwards, he was appointed as captain of the team for the 2015 Sriwijaya F.C. season.

 International career

-He earned his first cap for the Indonesia U23 team in May 2009, in a Friendly match against Iran U23.
-Bonai received his first senior international cap against Philippines on 5 June 2012.
+He earned his first cap for the Indonesia U23 team in May 2009, in a Friendly match against the Iran U23.
+Bonai received his first senior international cap against the Philippines on 5 June 2012.

 Personal life

 Titus is the brother of Arthur Barrios Bonai.